wooseopkim/publish-refs/README.md

 ## See Also

-This workflow is intended to accept outputs from [`unpublished-tags`](https://github.com/marketplace/actions/unpublished-tags) action as `tags` input.
+This workflow is intended to accept outputs from [`unpublished-tags`](https://github.com/marketplace/actions/unpublished-tags) action as `refs` input.

 To better understand how the workflow works, see [`./workflow.yml`](./workflow.yml) and refer to actions this workflow calls.